Select another wine

 About

 The fruit was handpicked and fermented naturally in small, open-top fermenters.
-Depending on the block and the ripeness of the fruit, John used an average of 60% whole-clusters bringing a natural structure and savoriness to the wine.
+Depending on the block and the ripeness of the fruit, John used somewhere between 30-100% whole-clusters bringing a natural structure and savoriness to the wine.
 Extraction is kept very gentle using a combination of light pumpovers and hand plunging.
-After 35-45 days on skins, the tanks were pressed to old French barriques and tonneau where they rest for nine months.
+After 40-45 days on skins, the tanks were pressed to old French barriques and tonneau where they rest for nine months.
 The wine is bottled unfined, and with just a light filtration and small dose of sulfur.

 Stats